ketankr9/hostel/README.md

 # hostel
-IIT BHU Hostel Website Development
+IIT BHU Hostel Website Development hackoctoberfest
 Note: We are going to do the database work at the end, till then we will be working with hardcoded array lists.
 Requirement: Django, python 2.7, mysql, reportlab(dynamic pdf creation)
 <<<<<<< HEAD